jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "Fair point."

 Ethan leans against my car, looking up at the sky.
-It's clear tonight, stars visible despite the city lights, the kind of cold that makes your breath cloud instantly.
+It's clear tonight, stars visible despite the city lights, the kind of cold that makes your breath cloud instantly and your face hurt within seconds.

 "I'm leaving December 28th," he says.
 "Dad's already got the flight booked, the housing arranged, the whole thing set up."